 Trick-or-Treat for UNICEF

 Do you think that going trick-or-treating is just for little kids?
 Well, not anymore.
 You and your friends can get dressed-up in costumes each Halloween, and go trick-or-treating for money, and maybe some candy too.
 The best part is that all the money raised goes to under-privileged children in third-world countries.
 Each year, UNICEF helps children in 156 different countries get health care, clean water, nutrition and education to children and their families.
-Just one dollar could help immunize a child against polio, so if you are interested in going trick-or-treating, visit https://www.unicefusa.org/trick-or-treat.
+Just one dollar could help immunize a child against polio, so if you are interested in going trick-or-treating, visit Trick-or-Treat for UNICEF page.

 Provide a service to your own school!
 Begin a tutoring program helping freshmen and sophomores with their schoolwork.
 This way, you are not only doing community service but the benefits can be seen right in your own school!